TardifLab/MTsatMP2RAGE/README.md

 Code is broken up into sections depending on what you are looking to do.

 - **MTeffect_in_T1mapping/** the main scripts for running the simulations, as well as the resulting values were saved.
-To get the simulations to match up, you will need to modify the qMRlab script for the lineshape, to the value of 1.4e-5 for condition of superLorenztian lineshape and delta = 0.

 - **ProcessingScripts/** sample scripts for calculating maps

+- **simNewSingleProtocol/** simpified code for simulating the B1+ correction factor for different acquisition parameters

+- **b1/** contains the calculated simulation results for B1 correction factors used in this study.
+These should work for your data if you use the same acquisition parameters in the MT-weighted image (including sat pulse time + flip angle)

 The inversion recovery data for the phantom was fit using the qMRlab GUI.
 I was not able to adapt the code to get it to run outside of that.